boristel/karuniafrontendsalesapp/DEPLOY_COOLIFY.md

 ## Troubleshooting

-- **404 on Refresh**: Since this is a Single Page App (SPA), refreshing pages like `/dashboard` might cause a 404 if the server isn't configured for SPA fallback.
+- **404 on Refresh**: Since this is a Single Page App (SPA), refreshing pages like `/home` or `/dashboard` might cause a 404 if the server isn't configured for SPA fallback.
     - **Fix in Coolify (Nixpacks/Static)**: Usually handled automatically.
 If using a custom Nginx config, ensure `try_files $uri /index.html;` is present.
 - **API Errors**: Check the browser console.
 If you see CORS errors or connection refused, check your `VITE_STRAPI_BASE_URL`.
 - **White Screen**: Check the `Publish Directory`.
 It **must** be `dist`.